Prianka-Mukhopadhyay/blog/README.md

 2️⃣ Use [this template](https://github.com/huggingface/blog/blob/main/assets/thumbnail-template.svg) and fill the content part.

-➡️ Or select a background you like and follow the instructions in [this Figma template](https://www.figma.com/file/sXrf9VtkkbWI7kCIesMkDY/HF-Blog-Template?node-id=351%3A39).
+➡️ Or select a background you like and follow the instructions in [the Figma template](https://www.figma.com/file/sXrf9VtkkbWI7kCIesMkDY/HF-Blog-Template?node-id=351%3A39).

 ## Using LaTeX